Timur Kulibayev: Business career

 Kulibayev joined the board of Gazprom in 2011.
 In March 2022, he resigned from Gazprom's board with immediate effect.
 Since June 2008, he has been Chairman of the Kazakhstan National Committee of the World Petroleum Council.

-In 2020, the Financial Times reported on emails and whistleblower information which showed that staff for Kulibayev was involved in schemes that would allow Kuilibayev to skim at least tens of millions of dollars from contracts that the Kazakhstani state made on pipeline construction.
+In 2020, the Financial Times reported on emails and whistleblower information which showed that staff for Kulibayev was involved in schemes that would allow Kulibayev to skim at least tens of millions of dollars from contracts that the Kazakhstani state made on pipeline construction.
+Kulibayev has denied the allegations.